Battle of Abu-Ageila (1967): Battle

 The Israeli attack plan was based on intelligence gathered two days before the war started, which indicated Um-Katef was defended by only one infantry battalion.
 Based on this information, the Israelis planned a frontal attack by their reinforced independent tank battalion.
 After aerial bombardments, this tank battalion started its attack on Um-Katef on the 5 June at 08:15.
 The attack came to a halt however, due to resistance from an unknown Egyptian formation and an unknown minefield, causing the loss of seven Israeli Centurions.
 New orders for the independent tank battalion were to break off the attack and to attack from the north, through the sand dunes.
 Now the 14th armoured brigade (two tank battalions Super Shermans and two armoured infantry battalions in halftracks) was ordered to attack frontally further south.
 After a short aerial bombardment, this attack commenced at 12:30, but was forced to a halt as well.

 Now that strength and positions of the Egyptians were known, General Sharon changed his plans.
 The independent tank battalion was ordered to drive through the sand dunes following a camel-path and attack the Egyptian armour at the Ruafa Dam.
 At the same time, the 14th armoured brigade would attack from the East.
-However, before this could happen, Um-Katef would have to be taken, a task given to Sharon's infantry brigade, held in reserve up till then.
-This infantry attack was to occur under the cover of darkness, following a secondary approach to Um-Katef through the sand dunes.
+A prerequisite for the assault was the capture of Um-Katef, a task given to Sharon's reserve infantry brigade.
+This infantry attack was to occur under the cover of darkness, by means of a secondary approach to Um-Katef through the sand dunes.
 Meanwhile, the Israeli armour would provide support and all Israeli artillery would be used in support of this attack.
 This meant there would be no suppressing fire on the Egyptian artillery, making the Israeli infantry extremely vulnerable.
 It was decided that the Egyptian artillery would be taken out of action prior to the attack using the brigade of paratroopers.
 However, with only six helicopters available, only a limited number of units could be used.
 Meanwhile, the independent tank battalion was engaged by the Egyptian defenders in the sand dunes by 16:00 and were able to continue to their positions near Abu-Ageila and the Ruafa Dam at 18:00.
 The infantry brigade was in place at around 23:00, while the paratroopers, after being discovered and fired upon by Egyptian artillery, made it to their attack positions at 23:00.